aagumin/aagumin/README.md

 # 👋 Hi there!
 I'm Arsen Gumin

-I design and develop Cloud Native solutions for ML/AI platforms, build data and BI systems, it's not my
+I design and develop Cloud Native solutions for ML/AI platforms, build data and BI systems.
+This is not my primary contribution space — most of my personal projects are stored here."

 ---